datacarpentry/python-socialsci/episodes/13-Accessing SQLite Databases .md

 {: .challenge}

-In all cases an error message is returned.
-The error message is not from Python but from SQLite.
-It is the same error message that you would have got had you made the same errors in the SQLite plugin.

 Before we can make use of the results of the query we need to use the `fetchall` method of the cursor.

 The `fetchall` method returns a list.
 Each item in the list is a tuple containing the values from one row of the table.
 You can iterate through the items in a tuple in the same way as you would do so for a list.